Series: Lynch and Rose #1

 Until next time xxx

-Thanks to Emma at DampPebbles for the tour invite and Publisher and the author for a copy of their book in return for my honest and unbiased review
+Thanks to Emma at DampPebbles for the tour invite and the author for a copy of their book in return for my honest and unbiased review

 Reading this book contributed to these challenges: